mcgivrer/demogame/src/docs/03-system_manager.md

 }
 ```

-The `initialize` method will be called at system initialization to sart the System.
+The `initialize` method will be called at system initialization to start the System.
 The `getName` will be used to retrieve name of the System.
-This is the logged name, bt also the name used a key in the System registry.
+This is the logged name, but also the name used a key in the System registry.
-The latest `dispose` method will be called in the endof system lifecycle, just before ending of the system need, certainly with the end of the game execution.
+The latest `dispose` method will be called in the end of system life-cycle, just before ending of the system need, certainly with the end of the game execution.

-## The manager
+## The Manager

-the main class for the System is where all is handled, the SystemManager.
+the main class for the System is where all is handled, the `SystemManager`.

-This will be the API to add, start or remove a System to the manager.
+This will be the API to add, start or remove a `System` to the manager.

 ```java
 public class SystemManager {